CageCode/World-Food-Ecosystems/practical1/exploring.md

 <br />

+#### TIP: for each of the functions, there is a documentation provided by earth-engine: https://developers.google.com/earth-engine/apidocs

+Let's understand the code above through the following questions.

 > 🔍 **Recap 5**.
 Why is the minimum set at 1, and the maximum at 32? (hint: check the properties)? <br />

 <br />